Leadership and Cultural Immersion Gap Program

 Gap students are placed with homestay families, while having the opportunity to work with a local high school program focused on training young Chileans to enter the outdoor guiding industry.
 These young aspiring guides are excited to teach our students about local flora and fauna, and Cerro Castillo.
 We’ll end our week with a multi-day backpacking trip through world-renowned Cerro Castillo National Park.

 We will make our way up the Carretera Austral to the small town of Futaleufu, known to be the whitewater capital of Chile.
-On our way, we hit the beautiful hot springs of Puyuhuapi and see the hanging glacier of Queulat National Park.
+On our way, we will soak in the hot springs of Puyuhuapi and see the hanging glacier of Queulat National Park.
 Our time in Futaleufu is spent exploring this quaint town, kayaking, hiking, and learning about local environmental and social justice initiatives from local leaders.

 As our adventure winds down, we head up to coastal Chaiten to spend time honoring our incredible semester.
 We can explore the beaches of Santa Barbara, hike through Pumalin National Park or hike to the summit crater of Volcan Chaiten.